Artezaru/pyprogen/docs/source/usage_doc/project_structure.rst

 Project Structure
 =================

-Once you have created a new project by the CLI, (see :doc:`quick_start` section), the project will have the following structure:
+Once you have created a new project using the CLI (see the :doc:`quick_start` section), the project will have the following structure:

 .. code-block:: console